Manolopoulaki/knight_sequences/README.md

 To run the code use

-'python main.py
+>python main.py

 To run unit tests use

-'python -m unittest tests.py
+>python -m unittest tests.py

 For more information check documentation.pdf